Plethodontidae: Biology

 Adult lungless salamanders have four limbs, with four toes on the fore limbs, and usually with five on the hind limbs.
 Within many species, mating and reproduction occur solely on land.
 Accordingly, many species also lack an aquatic larval stage, a phenomenon known as direct development in which the offspring hatch as fully-formed, miniature adults.
 Direct development is correlated with changes in the developmental characteristics of plethodontids compared to other families of salamanders including increases in egg size and duration of embryonic development.
 Additionally, the evolutionary loss of the aquatic larval stage is related to a diminishing dependence on aquatic habitats for reproduction.
 The lift of this constraint allowed widespread colonization and diversification within a broad number of terrestrial habitats which is a testament to the high success and proliferation of Plethodontidae.

-Despite the absence of lungs, some can grow rather large.
 The largest species of lungless salamanders, Bell's false brook salamander, can reach lengths of 36 cm.

 Many species have a projectile tongue and hyoid apparatus, which they can fire almost a body length at high speed to capture prey.

 Measured in individual numbers, they are very successful animals where they occur.
 In some places, they make up the dominant biomass of vertebrates.
 An estimated 1.88 billion individuals of the southern redback salamander inhabit just one district of Mark Twain National Forest alone, about 1,400 tons of biomass.
 Due to their modest size and low metabolism, they are able to feed on prey such as springtails, which are usually too small for other terrestrial vertebrates.
 This gives them access to a whole ecological niche with minimal competition from other groups.